1e12Leon/PDIKD/README.md

 # News

+- **2024/10/29**: Our paper has been accepted by IEEE Geoscience and Remote Sensing Letters (IEEE GRSL).
 - **2024/07/29**: We propose a Progressive and Domain-invariant Knowledge Distillation method for UAV-OD.
 Codes and models will be open-sourced at this repository.

 # Getting Started